Counsel.

 Talk to us

-about your contract.
+about your matter.

-Response within 1 working day.
 Every enquiry reviewed by a practitioner.

-© 2025 Divinitus Advisors LLP.
+© 2026 Divinitus Advisors LLP.
 All rights reserved.

 This publication (www.dissent.one) is made available by Divinitus Advisors LLP for informational purposes only and is intended, but not promised or guaranteed, to be correct, complete, and up-to-date.
 Divinitus Advisors LLP does not warrant that the information contained on this knowledge site is accurate or complete, and hereby disclaims any and all liability to any person for any loss or damage caused by errors or omissions, whether such errors or omissions result from negligence, accident or any other cause.
 This knowledge site is not intended to be a source of advertising or solicitation and the contents of the knowledge site should not be construed as legal advice.
 Furthermore, the owner of this knowledge site does not wish to represent anyone desiring representation based solely upon viewing this knowledge site or in a country/state where this knowledge site fails to comply with all laws and ethical rules of that state.
 All rights reserved.